 What precautions make anesthesia safe for my pet?

 Precautions such as a thorough preanesthetic evaluation, safe medications and techniques, and anesthetic monitoring make anesthesia safe for most pets.

-Sedation will be administered before anesthesia is induced to relax your pet and relieve any anxiety.
+Sedation will be administered before anesthesia to relax your pet and relieve any anxiety.
 About 20 minutes later, your pet will be anesthetized.
 He will become unconscious and completely unaware of what is happening, will feel no pain, and will have no memory of the procedure.